codecypher/LearnAI/Level-0/ml/data_prep.md

 ## ETL vs ELT

-ETL and ELT (extract, transform, load, or extract, load, and transform).
+ETL and ELT (extract, transform, load or extract, load, and transform).

 ETL transforms the data before loading it into a data warehouse while ELT loads the data and allows the transformation to be handled within the data warehouse [13].